 All disposable diapers in our test look a lot alike.
 They each contain an absorbent core, an inner layer designed to keep baby dry, and a waterproof outer layer.
 Yet each diaper may contain vastly different materials than another, and some of these ingredients may be considered risky or potentially toxic.
 To help address parents concerns about the materials inside disposable diapers, and what risk they may or may not pose baby, we've created a detailed article entitled, What Is Inside Those Disposable Diapers?
 This article is an overview of each potentially hazardous material that may be in some diapers, what the problem is with that material, and what we recommend you do.

 Absorbency Is The Performance Standard for Diapers

 As we note in our How We Tested Disposable Diapers article, we believe that absorbency is the most critical performance criteria for diapers.
 Given how much emphasis manufacturers give to claiming top absorbency, we think they must feel the same way.
-We preformed a combination of hands-on testing and in-house lab tests to wring out the real-world absorbency performance of each diaper.
-What we found was a huge difference in absorbency; and the results were different than our previous test done in 2013.
+We performed a combination of hands-on testing and in-house lab tests to wring out the real-world absorbency performance of each diaper.
+What we found was a huge difference in absorbency, and the results were different than our previous tests done in 2013 and 2014.

 Which Is Better: Pampers or Huggies?

 For the first time in our 3 years of testing, the winner here was a tie.
 We tested Pampers Swaddlers, Pampers Swaddlers Sensitive, Pampers Baby Dry, Huggies Little Snugglers, and Huggies Snug & Dry.
 Both Pampers Swaddler varieties earned an overall score of 46 and the Baby Dry style earned a 45.
 Huggies Little Snugglers earned a 46 and Snug & Dry a 48.